Funding Requirements

 Papers

-You may submit the paper you presented at the conference as your output for receiving the funding.
+You may submit the full paper you presented at the conference as your output for receiving the funding (Not any powerpoint presentations).
 Papers should be 6,000-8,000 words long, word-processed, 1.5 spaced and sized to A4.
 If the paper you submitted prior to the conference was a working draft, then please let us know if you wish to make some edits prior to submitting to us to share on our website.
 If you are hoping to publish your paper anywhere then it is advisable not to chose this output option.

 Blog Posts